This article was updated August 30, 2022

 Small amounts, taken over the course of several years can equal substantial loss.
-It also has the potential to break trust with management, employee, customers, and clients—a sometimes more devastating consequence.
+It also has the potential to break trust with management, employees, customers, and clients—sometimes a more devastating consequence.

 Ultimately, fraud is detectable, but prevention requires diligence.
-Given the high cost of occupational fraud loss, taking precautions and implementing risk reduction measures should be a necessary step for any organization, no matter its size.
+Given the high cost of occupational fraud loss, taking precautions, and implementing risk reduction measures should be necessary steps for any organization, no matter its size.

-There are a number of examples that make an organization more vulnerable to fraud.
-Here are the five most common scenarios:
+There are a number of possible risk factors that might make an organization more vulnerable to various fraud techniques.
+Here are some examples of both:

-- Internal control.
+- Weak Internal control.
 This includes a lack of timeliness for cash deposits, failing to monitor overdraft funds, lack of appropriate segregation of duties, and a gap in the reconciliation of departmental expenditures.
-Internal control weaknesses were responsible for nearly half of all frauds in the United States in 2017 (ACFE, 2018).
+The ACFE also found that internal control weaknesses were responsible for nearly half of all frauds in the United States in 2022.